 - Heat the oil in a large pan over a medium-high heat, add the bay leaf, cardamom pods, cinnamon, cloves and chilli flakes and fry until fragrant – around 1 minute.

-- Add the onion and capsicum / pepper, turn the heat down slightly to medium and cook for 5-7 minutes, until soft.
+- Add the onion and pepper, turn the heat down slightly to medium and cook for 5-7 minutes, until soft.

 - Add the ginger and garlic and cook for a minute then add the ground cumin and coriander and cook for another minute.